 - Channel mix.
 Which channels are acquiring customers with the highest LTVs?

-To monitor LTV:CAC in real-time, brands need to centralize their ecommerce analytics to combine data and monitor both LTV and CAC in real-time.
+To track LTV:CAC ratio, brands need to centralize their eCommerce analytics to combine data and monitor both LTV and CAC in real-time.
 Centralization is vital because LTV and CAC are dependent on your efforts across multiple channels.

-Thus, to monitor your LTV:CAC ratio in real-time, you need to leverage an analytics platform that lets you access centralized data directly from the dashboard.
+So, to monitor your LTV:CAC ratio in real-time, you need to leverage an analytics platform (like Daasity) that lets you access centralized data directly from the dashboard:

-To learn how Daasity can help improve your reporting and help optimize your growth, we'd love to show you a demo.
+To learn how Daasity can help improve your reporting, help you track your LTV:CAC, and help optimize your growth, we'd love to show you a demo.